 - Artists By Year

-Adam Pendleton was an Artist-in-Residence in 2008 and is the second artist invited to create site-specific work for the Gardner façade.
-The space is devoted to new work by Gardner Museum Artists-in-Residence and changes about every six months.
+Rabbia is the fourth artist to create a temporary site-specific work for the Anne H. Fitzpatrick Façade, which presents new work by Gardner Museum Artists-in-Residence every six months.